intergi/playwire-unity-package/packages/total/README.md

         /// It is fired when an impression has been recorded for the rewarded interstitial ad. public static event Action<PlaywireSDKEventArgs> OnRecordedImpressionEvent

-        /// It is fired when a reward has been earned. public static event Action<PlaywireSDKAdRewardEventArgs> OnEarnedEvent
+        /// It is fired when a reward interstitial has been earned. public static event Action<PlaywireSDKAdRewardEventArgs> OnEarnedEvent

         /// It is fired when a click has been recorded for the rewarded interstitial ad.